-- Full mock tests: This kind of mock CATs will be a replica of actual CAT exam and this mock has to be taken very seriously as if you are sitting for the actual CAT.
-Full mock CAT consists of three section i.e Verbal Ability, Quantitative Ability Data Interpretation and logical Reasoning.
+- Full mock tests: This kind of mock CATs will be a replica of the actual CAT exam and this mock has to be taken very seriously as if you are sitting for the actual CAT.
+Full mock CAT consists of three sections i.e Verbal Ability, Quantitative Ability Data Interpretation, and Logical Reasoning.

-- Sectional mock tests: These sectional tests help the aspirants to check their preparation level for each section of CAT exam.
-It is advisable to take the sectional tests of the topics before starting a full length mocks.
+- Sectional mock tests: These sectional tests help the aspirants to check their preparation level for each section of the CAT exam.
+It is advisable to take the sectional tests of the topics before starting a full-length mock.

-- Topic based mock test: These tests will help you to check the preparation level of each topics.
-Tests on Permutation and Combination, Geometry etc will help you to analyze the understanding of each concepts.
+- Topic-based mock test: These tests will help you to check the preparation level of each topic.
+Tests on Permutation and Combination, Geometry, etc will help you to analyze the understanding of each concept.

 How to analyze Mock CATs?

-After giving mock test, next important thing is to analyze the Mock CATs to know your strengths and weaknesses.
+After giving a mock test, the next important thing is to analyze the Mock CATs to know your strengths and weaknesses.
 While analyzing the mocks keep the below points in mind:

 Time: You need to analyze how much time taken to solve each question, which question took maximum time to solve, which section was the easiest and the hardest, average time spent on each question.

 Accuracy: Number of attempts and accuracy of the questions attempted is very important because less accuracy can bring down your percentile.
 Every time you write a mock co-relate the attempts and accuracy and try to increase the accuracy.
-Decent number of attempts with high accuracy will fetch you more percentile than a student attempting high number of questions with low accuracy.
+A decent number of attempts with high accuracy will fetch you more percentile than a student attempting a high number of questions with low accuracy.

 Silly mistakes check: Most students tend to make silly mistakes while attempting exams.
 Mocks help you to analyze your silly mistakes and rectify them in your main CAT exam.
 If there is any common pattern in committing the mistakes then these mocks are a great tool to rectify them.